-By the end of the meeting, we will have a solid plan on how to design and build a beautiful bathroom to your exact taste with exceptional functionality for your exact needs.
+By the end of the meeting, we will have a solid plan on designing and building a beautiful bathroom to your exact taste with exceptional functionality for your exact needs.

-We can design your bathroom using a bathroom suite or with individual Baths, Toilets, Showers and Basins whatever style you want we can create the look.
-The design of your bathroom is defined by your choice of bathroom suite; a classic suite will be accompanied by traditional flooring and walls while a modern bathroom will have a modern floor and walls.
+We can design your bathroom using a bathroom suite or with individual Baths, Toilets, Showers and Basins.
+Whatever style you want, we can create the look.
+Your choice of bathroom suite defines the design of your bathroom; a classic suite will be accompanied by traditional flooring and walls, while a modern bathroom will have a modern floor and walls.

 Traditional Bathroom suites are mostly white with rounded edges and classic features such as free-standing baths, chrome or bronze single pillar taps, mixer showers and close coupled or chain flushed toilets.